Gregory-Ryan/Shogi/cf_README.md

 The input is a tuple and it returns a tuple.

 # cf.lamba(z)
-Returns the Dirichlet Lamba function in form of (Re,Im).
+Returns the Dirichlet Lambda function in form of (Re,Im).
 The input is a tuple and it returns a tuple.

 # cf.beta(z)